 All our courses now have to be made through our online bookings through the website and will receive automatic confirmation.
 DFCA accepts cash or cheques made payable to DFCA Ltd. Due to the popular demand for our courses we are unable to guarantee places as all the places are on a first come first serve basis through the website booking system. we advise you book early to avoid disappointment, we strongly discourage parents/carers turning up on the day.
 Parents are however welcome to telephone at last minute to check on course availability.

 If for any reason you are required to cancel a confirmed booking, you will need to provide 7 days notice prior to the start date in order to be eligible for a full refund.

 Once the course has started, the only time a refund or alternative agreement can be made, is if an injury has occurred on and ONLY on a DFCA course and has been logged in the accident book, which prevents any further participation within the specified course.

 Refunds will not be given for circumstances beyond our control, i.e illness, injury outside of DFCA courses, or weather conditions beyond our control . (exceptional circumstances will be reviewed i.e death in the family )

 If exceptional circumstances are accepted, refunds will be given, minus a £10 admin fee.

-If DFCA is required to cancel a particular course then those booked will be given at least 7 days notice where possible.
+If DFCA is required to cancel a full course then those booked will be given at least 7 days notice where possible.
 We will endeavour to offer alternative arrangements, or all monies can be refunded if requested.
-This will happen only in exceptional circumstances.